-When connecting the first time to the router with the default username admin and no password, you will be asked to reset or keep the default configuration (even if the default config has only an IP address).
+When connecting the first time to the router with the default username admin and no password (for some models, check user password on the sticker), you will be asked to reset or keep the default configuration (even if the default config has only an IP address).
 Since this article assumes that there is no configuration on the router you should remove it by pressing "r" on the keyboard when prompted or click on the "Remove configuration" button in WinBox.

 If there is no default configuration on the router you have several options, but here we will use one method that suits our needs.

 Connect Routers ether1 port to the WAN cable and connect your PC to ether2.
 Now open WinBox and look for your router in neighbor discovery.
 See detailed example in Winbox article.

 If you see the router in the list, click on MAC address and click Connect.

 The simplest way to make sure you have absolutely clean router is to run